-The ATmega16U2 (or 8U2 in the rev1 and rev2 boards) firmware source code is available in the Arduino repository.
+The ATmega16U2 (or 8U2 in the rev1 and rev2 boards) firmware source code is available.
 The ATmega16U2/8U2 is loaded with a DFU bootloader, which can be activated by:

 On Rev1 boards: connecting the solder jumper on the back of the board (near the map of Italy) and then resetting the 8U2.